Blepharoplasty: Eyelid surgery

 Ask anyone: What’s the first thing you notice when you meet someone?
 The eyes.
 The eyes are the most expressive sensory structures on the face.
 They reveal our feelings, our openness, mood, and character.

 For that reason, surgery around the eyes needs to be performed conservatively, naturally, and with precision.
-To learn more about eyelid surgery (medically known as blepharoplasty), please call Desert Hills Plastic Surgery Center in Las Vegas at 702-260-7707 to arrange a free consultation.
+To learn more about eyelid surgery (medically known as blepharoplasty), please call Desert Hills Plastic Surgery Center in Las Vegas at 702-260-7707 to arrange a consultation.

 As we age, eye appearance changes from gravity, fatty tissue fluctuation, and regular facial expression.
 Eyes that were once open, relaxed, inviting, and youthful become droopy, wrinkled, strained, and tired-looking despite the fact that our inner selves are the same.
 Patients complain of a tired appearance, wrinkles around the eyes, heaviness of the upper eyelids, difficulty-applying makeup, and in severe situations, even difficulty with peripheral vision.